 Questions to Ask Clients for Feedback

-Asking the right questions from clients is key to growing your business.
+Asking the right questions of clients is key to growing your business.
 You should ask about their satisfaction with what you offer, their experiences with customer service, and what they think about your prices.
 This feedback helps make the customer experience better and builds stronger bonds.

-Product/Service Satisfaction
+Product/Service Customer Satisfaction

 It’s important to know if your customers are happy with what you provide.
 Ask questions like, “How satisfied are you with our product/service?” and “Which features do you value the most?”
 These questions give you important information.
 They help you see what you’re doing well and what needs work.